aguru-venkata-saisantosh-patnaik/AI_Food_Recommendation_Chatbot-Multi_Agent_RAG_System/README.md

 6. **Output:**
    - Presents recommendations or further clarifying questions to the user, looping until satisfaction.

+## **Folder Description**
+- **Python Files:** This folder contains all the files related to running the program.
+Each part of the code is made in a modular way to make future changes easy.
+- **User_clustering_file:** This folder contains all the files related to the user clustering module (K++ means trained algorithm).
+- **Application:** This folder contains all the files related to the front-end made using gradio and its connection to the orchestrator.
+- **Data Cleaning and Feature Engineering:** This folder contains all the files related to the preprocessing of the datasets and the feature engineering.
+- **Embedding and Shards Creation:** This folder contains all the files related to embedding of the data and making of the shards.
+The link to the shards made is given at the end.
+- **Demo_final_compressed.mp4**: This is the demo video which contains the full run of the application showing 2 scenarios of various inputs.
+- **Case_presentation.pdf**: This is the presentation showcasing the importance, usability and findings of this project.
+- **Report.pdf**: This is the detailed report explaining the various technical aspects of this projects.

 ## **Solution Architecture**

 ### 1. **Conversational Agent**